Human Stem Cell Karyotyping and Digital PCR

 Consider ordering Duo-iCS-karyo, the combination package of G-band karyotyping and digital PCR

-From one cell sample submission, we are able to perform both the karyotype analysis and also the PCR assay.
+From one cell sample submission, we are able to perform both the G-band karyotype analysis and also the digital PCR assay, in conjunction with our partner, Stem Genomics.
 Twenty four different probes for the most frequent abnormalities found in human pluripotent stem cells will be assayed by state of the art digital PCR.
 Included in this panel is assessment of the chromosome 20q11.21 band amplification which is too small to be detected by G-band karyotyping.
 This chromosome 20q variant has been detected in more than 20% of the worldwide cultured human pluripotent stem cells making it the most common genetic abnormality in hPSC’s.
 (Avery et al., 2013; Halliwell et al., 2020) The final analysis will be sent to you by email within approximately 10 working days of receipt of your live cells.
 The final report will consist of a full interpretation of the results with representative images and a summary of the analysis.

 Halliwell, J. Barbaric, I., and Andrews, P.W.
 Acquired genetic changes in human pluripotent stem cells: origins and consequences.
 Nature Reviews Molecular Cell Biology 21, 715 – 728.
 (2020)